adityaagg7/real_estate_price-linear_regression/README.md

 # real_estate_price-linear_regression
 ## About
-A multiple linear regression model to determine the price per unit area of property.
+A regression model to determine the price per unit area of property.
+Different methods used:
+1. Multiple Linear Regression
+2. Polynomial Regression

 ## Packages Used